 I have obviously seen the IPPR reports and the claims made, which frankly I think are not correct.
 The methodology of its reports is flawed in lots of different ways.
-That is why it is important to go back to the authoritative figures produced by the Infrastructure and Projects Authority, which gives us the data.
+That is why it is important to go back to the authoritative figures produced by the Infrastructure and Projects Authority, which give us the data.

 I think that we need more investment in transport right across the country, because I am a great believer in transport’s ability to drive economic growth, create opportunity and improve the environment.
 We should not spend time using methodology that is deeply flawed, frankly, simply to make a political point; we should look at the authoritative data, and I have already highlighted the numbers.

 I will go back to my point about rolling stock, because this is a great opportunity for the north.
 We have not had decent rolling stock for a generation.
 The Pacer trains may have been a good idea at the time, when those who were managing our railways were taking cost out, because they were in precipitate decline.
 Those trains may have been the right answer then, but they are not the right answer now.
 That is why it is such a good thing that they are going.
 Many have already gone—a number went last week.
 We will see that continue to happen in the weeks ahead.
 This is not just on Northern; we are seeing new rolling stock fleets across trans-Pennine as well, and the new Azumas are entering service on the east coast main line.
 The transition from being utterly inadequate to having top-quality new rolling stock in the north is fantastic, and we should celebrate it.